myENA/aardvark/README.md

 done
 ```

-This is run on startup via a systemd job and takes care of exposing the weave network (`EXPOSE_NET`) using
+This is run on startup via a systemd job and takes care of exposing the docker network (`DOCKER_NET`) via weave
-the last octec of the system's management interface (`MGMT_IFACE`) to complete the exposed address.
+using the last octec of the system's management interface (`MGMT_IFACE`) to complete the exposed address.
-This in combination with aardvark running with a `-defaultRoute "{{ GetInterfaceIP \"weave\" }}"` option allows our
+This in combination with aardvark running with `-defaultRoute "{{ GetInterfaceIP \"weave\" }}"` allows our
 containerized applications running in a weave network to be first-class network citizens.